mindis/snowplow.github.com/analytics/tools-and-techniques/converting-snowplow-data-into-a-format-suitable-for-olap.md

 There are a number of dimensions that are already available on every line of SnowPlow data.
 For example, the browser and operating system fields are populated in every line of SnowPlow data.

 However, there are other dimensions that are not available on every line of SnowPlow data.
 In fact, these dimensions need to be deduced by looking at user behaviour across multiple lines of data.
-To give two related examples:
+To give two examples:

 Say we are interested in bucketing users into cohorts based on the first time they performed a particular action e.g. "signup".
 Maybe we bucket users by month.
 Then the user cohort of each of our users can easily be derived using the following SQL:

 {% highlight mysql %}
 SELECT
 	user_id,
 	CONCAT(YEAR(MIN(dt)), "-", MONTH(MIN(dt)))
 FROM events
 WHERE
 	ev_action LIKE "signup"
-GROUP BY user_id
+GROUP BY
+	user_id
 {% endhighlight %}

 However, to derive the cohort by user, we've had to scan all the rows of data for each of our users.
 When we feed our data into an OLAP reporting tool like Tableau, we need a column in it called "cohort", and for each event for each user, that column needs to be populated with the results from the above query.